ENGL 1100: Academic Writing

 Upon successful completion of this course, students will be able to:

-- Analyze and discuss readings
+- Analyze and discuss readings using appropriate terminology and context

-- Demonstrate critical engagement with various texts
+- Demonstrate critical engagement with a variety of texts and topics

-- Analyze genres and generic structures/characteristics
+- Analyze a variety of genres and generic structures/characteristics

 Prior Learning Assessment & Recognition (PLAR)